ASF Strategy should isolate timed-out or NACK'd interests into separate namespaces

 In the week of October 9, 2017, some problems occurred on the NDN Testbed that revealed some flaws with the ASF strategy.

 Currently, if the local NFD instance has a FIB entry for a very broad prefix (in our case, it was

 /ndn/edu/ucla), then even one misbehaving or malicious prefix anchored there is capable of causing major routing disruptions for all traffic at that prefix.
 The strategy should be able to defend against things like this, in some way.

 I have one suggestion to mitigate this: Whenever some interest provokes a NACK or is timed-out, the strategy should remember which namespace that was, and only change its nexthop selection for that namespace.
 Moreover, the strategy could choose to isolate a namespace that's an n-component prefix of the offending interest.
 The amount of components to remove should be configurable.

-#1 Updated by Nicholas Gordon almost 2 years ago
+Updated by Nicholas Gordon over 2 years ago

 I have a few thoughts, but these are more rough and un-discussed, so they are living in a note:

 There could be a mechanism such that a prefix is considered "non-responsible", that is, interests under this prefix would always be isloated into their own namespaces, so that other, unknown traffic is considered "innocent", and nexthop choices are only affected for offending interests.
 This could be used in supplement to or instead of the suggestion in the issue description.